dom3d/LearningProtoactorNetOnOSX/README.md

 Cluster.get does a remote activation if needed.
 Duplication possible.

-in clustering a remote node would be a "Member" as its a member of the cluster... while in remoting its just a , what? endpoint?
+In clustering a remote node would be a "Member" as its a member of the cluster... while in remoting its just a ... what? ... an endpoint? ... a peer?

-all nodes in the cluster will register as the same service in consul, where the cluster name is the service name in consul and each of those entries have tags for known kinds
+All nodes in the cluster will register as the same service in consul, where the cluster name is the service name in consul and each of those entries have tags for known kinds

-Cluster.Start: It stats the cluster module and joins the cluster. but it is dependant on Consul so you need to have a consul agent running also
+Cluster.Start: It starts the cluster module and joins the cluster.
+It is dependant on Consul so you need to have a consul agent running first.
 A better name would probably be "Cluster.Join"

 Cluster.Shutdown should really be called "Leave" as it informs your app to leave the cluster or Deregister